museui/muse-ui/src-docs/views/get-stared/usage_en.md

 ## Usage

-Muse-UI can be loading all with the `Vue.use()` method as same as the other vue plugin, also we can use the `webpack` to loading the single component.
+Muse-UI can be fully loaded with the `Vue.use()` method in the same way as other Vue plugins, or we can use `webpack` to load individual components.

 ### Loading All